According to 451 Research, 90% of companies are on the cloud.

 Slack is a platform made of channels so that you don’t have to send and receive emails.

-Professionals can use Slack to create project channels to work with people outside of your immediate team.
+Professionals can use Slack to create project channels to work with people outside of their immediate team.

 Communication, collaboration, and event management, Monday has it all; it features numerous integrations and many options.